tdalberg/mapping-pathways/activities.md

 ## upcoming events
 ___

-- **Presentation** at the Cartalab meeting, Gates Computer Science, Stanford University, November 20, 2019.
+- **Presentation** by Tobias Dalberg titled "TBD" at the Comparative Sociology workshop, Graduate School of Education, Stanford University, April 20, 2020.

 ## past events
 ___

+- **Presentation** at the Cartalab meeting, Gates Computer Science, Stanford University, November 20, 2019.
 - **Presentation** by Tobias Dalberg titled "Gender and fields of study in US undergraduate education: An organizational case study" at the Inequality workshop, Department of Sociology, Stanford University, September 27, 2019.
 - **Meeting** (online) about research collaboration opportunities with members of Cartalab at Stanford University and Atlas (formerly known as ART) at University of Michigan, August 22, 2019.
 - **Presentation** by Tobias Dalberg titled "Mapping pathways in higher education" at the 'Workshop on social classification and methods', Department of Education, Uppsala University, June 5-6, 2019.